UK National Emergency: CHILDREN AT RISK

 https://www.theguardian.com/politics/2019/jul/07/oxford-bullingdon-club-boris-johnson-sexism-violence-bullying-culture

-Cases of child-suffering, proved against the corporate-parent, need to overshadow all children in their care, in exactly, the same way it would the natural, parent.
-Failure to lawfully treat the corporate-parent as one would an average 'parent-person', is unlawful discrimination against individual persons as a natural parent, in favour of the corporate-person-parent.
+Cases of child suffering, proved against the corporate-parent, need to overshadow all children in their care, in exactly, the same way it would the natural, parent.
+Failure to lawfully treat the corporate-parent as one would an average 'parent-person', amounts to unlawful discrimination against individual persons as a natural parent, in favour of the corporate-parent.
 We cannot fail to note here, that it was anti-discrimination law, on which, corporations were originally granted the legal status as 'person'.

 While most foster-carers do their best for children in their care, children can face similar or worse risks in foster-carer homes as they faced in their family home, where the same social dynamics, life stresses between couples, family and friends, and other children, lead to all manner of common upsets and disputes in those family homes.
 For example, many children report being bullied in care and foster-care, by other children in those homes.